Department of Art, Communication and Theatre

 An overview of sports journalism; writing, reporting, interviewing, and editing skills.
 Game stories, advances, follow-up stories, feature and human-interest stories, and columns.
 Analysis of successful sportswriters.
 Writing for newspapers, magazines, online and social media, from Little League to the Olympics.
 Prerequisite: COMM 2311 or consent of the instructor.

-Identifying and developing feature story ideas.
-Prerequisite: COMM 2311 or permission of instructor.
+Identifying and developing feature story ideas for print, electronic, and digital media.
+Prerequisite: COMM 2311.

 COMM 3316 Media Production II 3 SCH (3-0)